parse-community/Parse-SDK-JS/README.md

 A library that gives you access to the powerful Parse cloud platform from your JavaScript app.
 For more information on Parse and its features, see [the website](https://parse.com) or [the JavaScript guide](https://parse.com/docs/js/guide).

+## THIS FORK: Webworkers support

+This fork was created to add support for Webworkers.
+The only problem is webworkers can't access the localStorage object, which Parse requires.

+How to use:

+- define self.asyncLocalStorage BEFORE requiring parse.js
+- asyncLocalStorage should support: `getItem, setItem, removeItem and clear`
+- asyncLocalStorage should take exactly the same inputs as localStorage
+- asyncLocalStorage should return promises (ES6 or Parse compatible) for all four functions which resolve to the same results localStorage would return.

 ## Getting Started

 The SDK is available for download [on our website](https://parse.com/downloads) or [on our CDN](http://www.parsecdn.com/js/parse-latest.js).
 However, the easiest way to integrate it into your JavaScript project is through the [npm module](https://npmjs.org/parse).